jstachio/jstachio/README.md

  * Compatible with [JMustache](https://github.com/samskivert/jmustache#-first-and--last) and [Handlebars](https://handlebarsjs.com/api-reference/data-variables.html#root) list index extensions (like `-first`, `-last`, `-index`)
  * It is by far the [fastest Java Mustache-like template engine as well one of the fastest in general](#performance).
  * Zero dependencies other than JStachio itself

-    * An absolutely zero runtime dependency option is in the works (as in all the code needed is generated and not even jstachio is needed during runtime).
+ * An absolutely zero runtime dependency option is avaialable (as in all the code needed is generated and not even jstachio is needed during runtime).
 No need to use Maven shade for annotation processors and other zero dep projects.
+Also useful for Graal VM native projects for as minimal footprint as possible.
+ * First class support for Spring Framework (as in the project itself will provide plugins as opposed to an aux project)

 ## Quick Example